From Restless to Contextual: A Thresholding Bandit Reformulation For Finite-horizon Improvement: Learning in BT-CMAB

-Before concluding this section, we provide a proof sketch for Theorem~\ref{th:sublinearregret}.
+Let $\Delta_s^m := |\gamma - I^m(s)|$.
+Define $(m_{\min}, s_{\min})$ as the minimizer of $I^m(s) - \gamma$ over $(m,s) \in \mathcal{G}$, and set $\Delta := \Delta_{s_{\min}}^{m_{\min}}$.
+Next, we present our main theorem on the regret upper bound, which characterizes the finite-horizon convergence rate of Algorithm~\ref{alg:lcb-greedy}: \begin{restatable}[Regret Upperbound]{theorem}{regretbound} Assume $r_t^m$ is 1-subgaussian random variable for all $t\in[T]$.
+Let $D:=\max\left\{\frac{8M}{B},\frac{8M}{M-B},2\right\},p=1,\eta=\Delta$.
+Under Assump.s~\ref{asssumption:enough-good-arm} and \ref{assumption:regular-transition-matrix}, the regret, $\mathcal{R}(\pi)$, defined by Def.~\ref{def:regret} with the loss function $l^m$ given by Eq.~\eqref{eq:cost}, satisfies: \end{restatable} Eq.~\eqref{eq:regret-upper-bound} achieves a sublinear convergence rate to $\bm\pi^b$, contrasting the linear rate to WIP in \citet{wang2023optimistic}.
+This bound is independent of $\gamma$ and the smallest transition probability, with the constant formalized in Appendix~\ref{app:proof-thresholding}.
+Although Theorem~\ref{th:sublinearregret} sets $\eta = \Delta$, empirical results show algorithm stability across $\eta$ values in terms of average cumulative reward (Appendix~\ref{subsec:ablation}). \textbf{Theorem~\ref{th:sublinearregret} Proof Sketch\;\;} Our analysis deviates from standard CMAB analysis because estimating the incremental reward requires pulling suboptimal arms; consequently, we must \emph{lower} bound the number of times suboptimal arms are pulled, in addition to the usual upper bound.
 The argument proceeds in three steps.
-1) We first show that analyzing the regret is equivalent to analyzing the expected number of times interventions are given to bad agents.
-2) We then prove that this expected number can be bounded in terms of either the overestimation of the incremental reward of bad agents or the underestimation of the incremental reward of good agents.
-Moreover, we establish that at each time step, the number of interventions and non-interventions assigned to agents are both lower bounded.
-3) Finally, we apply concentration inequality to obtain the desired result.
-Importantly, stationarity of the reward is not required here, since the concentration inequality we employ (Lemma~\ref{le:concentration-empirical}) holds without such an assumption. \begin{remark}[How to Select the Threshold $\gamma$?]
+1) Regret equivalence: we show that regret is equivalent to the expected number of interventions given to bad agents.
+2) Bounding the interventions: we prove that this expected number can be bounded either by the overestimation of the incremental reward of bad agents or by the underestimation of that of good agents.
+We further establish that at each time step, both the number of interventions and non-interventions assigned to agents are lower bounded.
+3) Concentration: we apply concentration inequality (Lemma~\ref{le:concentration-empirical}) to obtain the desired result.
+Importantly, stationarity of the reward is not required here, since the concentration inequality we employ holds without such an assumption. \begin{remark}[How to Select the Threshold $\gamma$?]
 In our problem, there is an inherent trade-off between satisfying Assump.~\ref{asssumption:enough-good-arm} and maximizing cumulative reward.
 While our reformulation focuses on the threshold identification problem, maximizing cumulative reward remains our ultimate goal.
 Specifically, a smaller threshold \(\gamma\) makes it easier to satisfy Assump.~\ref{asssumption:enough-good-arm}, as more state-agent pairs qualify as good.
-However, a low \(\gamma\) also makes any arm above the threshold optimal, potentially leading to lower rewards. \end{remark}
+However, a low \(\gamma\) also makes any arm above the threshold optimal, potentially leading to lower rewards.
+Empirically, we observe that there exists a universal choice of $\gamma$ which satisfies the Assump.~\ref{asssumption:enough-good-arm} that achieves the highest reward as shown in Appendix~\ref{paragraph:experiments-gamma}. \end{remark}